-\begin{itemize} \item In the constrained simulation of Virgo, we observe a group of galaxies in our \textit{Cen} projection which does not affect much the electron density map but has an important impact on the pressure map.
-Although it is massive, the group along the LoS has a much lower pressure than that in the cluster.
-Thus, the mass-weighted mean pressure appears to be lower when considering both the group and the cluster rather than the cluster alone.
-Consequently, we observe a decrease by more than 60$\%$ in the \textit{Cen} projection compared to other projection.
-Such matter projection along the LoS was also observed by \citet[figure 12]{ameglio2007joint} who find a gas clump in their z projection.
-However, given that its gas pressure is comparable to that of the main cluster and given their use of X-ray and tSZ maps, they found different contributions with respect to ours.
-Therefore, the intensity of the impact of massive objects along the LoS depends on the studied projected quantities. \item Projecting along the main filament connected to Virgo and orthogonally to it, we show that when we integrate more mass along the main filament, the pressure maps are thus decreased and the electron density maps are increased.
+Projecting along the main filament connected to Virgo and orthogonally to it, we show that when we integrate more mass along the main filament, the pressure maps are thus decreased, and the electron density maps are increased.
 This results in a smaller hydrostatic mass. \cite{gouin2021shape} showed that cluster shape and connectivity are tightly linked.
-Hence, projecting given filament orientations can be related, to some extent, to projecting along semi-principal axes. \cite{barnes2021characterizing} study the impact of clusters triaxiality on the hydrostatic mass estimation for a large sample of clusters.
-They conclude that the orientation does not have a significant impact on the average hydrostatic mass estimation and that the scatter in individual mass estimation is dominant over the orientation choice.
-However it is worth noting that a direct comparison between our results and those of \cite{barnes2021characterizing} is not possible given our different scales of interest and our different methodologies.
-In their work, they use mock X-rays maps of $3R_{\mathrm{500}}\times3R_{\mathrm{500}}$ generated from a sphere of radius $5R_{\mathrm{200}}$, they do not consider a background in the deprojection and they use the L1 regularization method \citep{ameglio2007joint}.
-Whereas, we use $10R_{\mathrm{vir}}\times10R_{\mathrm{vir}}$ maps of pressure and electron density projected along $15R_{\mathrm{vir}}$, we take into account the background and we use a geometrical deprojection method.
+Hence, projecting given filament orientations can be related, to some extent, to projecting along semi-principal axes. \cite{barnes2021characterizing} studied the impact of clusters' triaxiality on the hydrostatic mass estimation for a large sample of clusters.
+They conclude that the orientation does not significantly impact the average hydrostatic mass estimation and that the scatter in individual mass estimation dominates the orientation choice.
+However, it is worth noting that a direct comparison between our results and those of \cite{barnes2021characterizing} is not possible given our different scales of interest and our different methodologies.
+In their work, they used mock X-ray maps of $3R_{\mathrm{500}}\times3R_{\mathrm{500}}$ generated from a sphere of radius $5R_{\mathrm{200}}$; they did not consider a background in the deprojection and they used the L1 regularisation method \citep{ameglio2007joint}.
+Whereas, we used $10R_{\mathrm{vir}}\times10R_{\mathrm{vir}}$ maps of pressure and electron density projected along $15R_{\mathrm{vir}}$, and we took into account the background and used a geometrical deprojection method. \\